Premier League Peacock: How to watch fixtures on NBC Sports in USA

 Premier League on Peacock has arrived, as NBCUniversal’s new streaming service is here and plenty of Premier League fixtures will be aired on the service during the 2020-21 season which kicks off on September 12.

+There will be more than 175 exclusive Premier League games on Peacock during the 2020-21 season, out of 380, with the rest of the games on NBCSN and across the NBC family of channels.

-Our studio host Rebecca Lowe explains exactly how it will all work and how you can sign up in the video above, with more details about Peacock on the link above.
+Our studio host Rebecca Lowe explains exactly how it will all work and how you can sign up in the video above, with more details about Peacock on the link below.

 [ SIGN UP: Peacock details ]

-The full Premier League schedule for the 2020-21 season and details on how to watch in the USA this season are below, plus you can watch every single second of every single game live online via NBC Sports.com, or via the new Peacock streaming service from NBC
+The full Premier League schedule for the 2020-21 season and details on how to watch in the USA this season are below.

-The new streaming service will give you access to all of NBC’s properties, show and live events with the Premier League schedule one of the key parts of the new streaming platform.
-Peacock is available three ways: Peacock offers an ad-supported free tier and an ad-supported premium tier for $4.99/month, serving no more than five minutes of advertising per hour.
+The Premier League schedule is one of the key parts of the new streaming platform and to get access to the PL games you need to sign up to an ad-supported premium tier for $4.99/month, serving no more than five minutes of advertising per hour.
 An ad-free version of the premium tier is also available for $9.99/month.

 Premium has more than 20,000 hours of content; free has about 13,000 hours.
-All versions of Peacock will stream in 4K/HDR.
 For more on Peacock, click here.

 PEACOCK PREMIUM TO FEATURE MORE THAN 175 EXCLUSIVE MATCHES IN 2020-21 SEASON